-The two required courses, ENVR30 and ENVR130, have no prerequisites.
+The two required courses, ENVR 30 and ENVR 110, have no prerequisites.
 Some of the other courses related to the minor, particularly those in Group A, have significant prerequisites; students planning an Environmental Studies minor should check catalog course descriptions carefully.
-Some credit toward the minor may be gained through independent study, field research, study abroad, the Academic Internship Program, and others (prior approval strongly recommended).
+Some credit toward the minor may be gained through independent study, field research, study abroad, the Academic Internship Program, and others.
+Students must petition such academic experiences towards their Environmental Studies minor requirements.
 Petitions for petitionable courses, transfer courses, and individual additions to the courses listed below must be approved by the chair of the Environmental Studies Steering Committee.
-For updates, individual advising, and quarterly lists, please contact email@example.com.
+For updates, individual advising, and quarterly lists, please contact firstname.lastname@example.org.

 Applicable and Petitionable Courses

 Environmentally-based courses offered by UC San Diego departments fall into two categories: applicable and petitionable.
 Applicable courses are those that have been approved as always applying to the ENVR minor.
 Petitionable courses are either new, and therefore not yet approved as applicable, or are “topics” courses that focus on environmental matters only in particular quarters.
 Petitionable courses may be approved by petition to the minor during the quarters in which they appear in the ENVR quarterly lists.